Updated: Aug 23

-Intrigued by the name and motivated by the recommendation, I decided I would go there one day.
-I went so far as to include a tagline on my online dating profile that said “Let’s go to Barbara Jean’s!”.
-Following the posting, I got messages with guys assuming I’d been there and it was on my list of favorites.
+Intrigued by the name and motivated by the recommendation, I decided I would go to Barbara Jean's one day.
+It was a bit of a tall order, as I didn't have any friends in Jacksonville.
+It was just me and my dog Gus in those days.
+In order to recruit some company to go visit the new restaurant, I added a tagline on my online dating profile that said “Let’s go to Barbara Jean’s!”
+Following the posting, I got messages from guys assuming I’d been there and it was on my list of favorites.
 Every once in a while I’d explain, no, I haven’t been there yet, but I am looking for someone to visit it with.

-Eventually one charming guy invited me and we nailed down plans.
-I was late to the date because the drive there was was beautiful.
-Magnificent houses lined the river and trees shaded the roads that wound back to this boathouse style restaurant.
+Eventually, one charming guy invited me and we nailed down plans.
+I was late to the date but the drive there was beautiful.
+Magnificent houses lined the river and trees shaded the roads that wound back to this boathouse-style restaurant.

 Perched on the St. John’s River

-The first thing we tried were the highly recommended crab cakes.
+The first thing we tried was the highly recommended crab cakes.
 This tasty treat was unlike any other crab cakes I’ve ever had.
-Often crab cakes tastes more like imitation crab, bread crumbs, and filler ingredients – rather than the main event.
+Often crab cakes taste more like imitation crab, bread crumbs, and filler ingredients – rather than the main event.
 This had delicious, big bites of fresh crab.
-They also had lemon and a horseradish sauce, but neither were really necessary with the rich flavor of the appetizer.
+They also had lemon and a horseradish sauce, but neither was really necessary with the rich flavor of the appetizer.

 There was a menu with some exciting alcoholic drinks, but we stuck to basics and didn’t explore these options.

 Just Like Grandma’s Cooking – Maybe Better (shhhh)